toss/es-git/docs/ko/reference/classes/Repository.md

 An owned git repository, representing all state associated with the underlying filesystem.

-This structure corresponds to a `git_repository` in libgit2.
+This structure corresponds to a Git Repository in libgit2.

 When a repository goes out of scope, it is freed in memory but not deleted from the filesystem.